Skip to content

 The STEAMe Solution:

-STEAMe gives coaches the visibility and real-time insight they need to intervene early, support more learners, and stay focused on impact.
+STEAMe's Auto Engagements give coaches the visibility and real-time tools they need to intervene early, support more learners, and stay focused on getting learners to and through to jobs.
 Our text-based AI chat loops collect real-time data directly from participants, while structured responses flow into a centralized, always-updated Unified Learner Record.
 So coaches have the visibility and data they need, without the manual lift.

-MYTH 5: Having learners search for jobs across multiple platforms works
+Myth 5: Learners searching for jobs across multiple platforms works

 Real-Life Pain Points

-- Employer uncertainty: Employers can’t trust there’s a consistent, qualified pipeline
+• Employer uncertainty: Employers can’t trust there’s a consistent, qualified pipeline, if they can't see it

 Reality:

 Scattered job boards make it hard for learners to find roles they’re qualified for, undermine employers’ trust in a sustainable talent pipeline, and fragment your ability to measure application-to-hire metrics in one place.
-But the right workforce development software works for the complexities of your initiatives, not against them.
+The right workforce development software should be flexible to meet the complexities of any initiative.

 The STEAMe Solution: